roytang/blog/collections/quotes/2013/08/363138942670872576/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/363138942670872576/
 tags:
-- quotes
+- rest
 title: ''
 ---

 "Rest when you're weary.
 Refresh and renew yourself, your body, your mind, your spirit.
-Then get back to work." ~ Ralph Marston
+Then get back to work."

+-- Ralph Marston